 Have a traditional lunch in an Arabic tea house

 The Basta Art Café is a charming café in the heart of the Old Quarter – offering a comfortable and chic atmosphere in the traditional buildings of Al Bastakiya.
 This is a perfect spot to try typical Arabic food and further indulge in the region’s culture.
 Also known as the Arabian Tea House, it has an outdoor terrace where you can enjoy regional dishes for breakfast, lunch and dinner – giving visitors the opportunity to get a taste of Dubai in one of its most historic sights.

 Visit the Dubai Museum

-Souvenir Shop at the Souk
+Souvenir shop at the souk

-Shop at the Spice Souk
+Shop at the spice souk

-There are very little scenes visitors can witness now days in Dubai that will better depict the city’s past than watching the local workers pack the ships with imports and exports to go out into the Dubai Creek for trade.
-The packages are stocked in old style dhows, these wooden boats were used to trade in the past and still do to this day.
-There’s nothing modern or sophisticated to the boats of packing procedure, which provides a clear contrast to life in the newer areas of Dubai.
+There are few scenes visitors can witness nowadays in Dubai that will better depict the city’s past than watching the local workers pack the trade ships.
+The packages are stocked in old-style dhows – these wooden boats were used to trade in the past and still do to this day.
+There’s nothing modern or sophisticated about the boats, or the packing procedure, providing a clear contrast to life elsewhere in this shining modern Emirate.